 The Freegal Music app can be downloaded from the App Store and from Google Play.

 What are Freegal Music's borrowing limits?

-You may download up to three songs each week.
+You may download up to five songs each week.
 Some "premium content," such as music videos, count as two downloads.
 The download limit resets each week on Monday after midnight.
 After reaching your download limit, you can save songs and videos to a wishlist for later download.

 How long do I get to keep Freegal Music content?

 There is no time limit; you may access the music and videos you download indefinitely.